JadenTan980/2002-oop/README.md

    - Allow students to provide rich-text comments explaining why they want to withdraw.
    - Expose those comments to both career center staff (while reviewing requests) and the students themselves for future reference.

+4. **Structured School/Major Selection**
+   - Replace free-form major input with a school-first, major-second selection flow during student registration.
+   - Represent schools and majors as enums (or a structured catalog) so filtering and internship creation can rely on consistent references.

+5. **Multiple Preferred Majors Per Internship**
+   - Allow company representatives to tag each internship with up to three preferred majors.
+   - Update application filtering and eligibility checks to match on any of the listed majors.

 Document these features alongside implementation details once they are in progress, so stakeholders understand their status and dependencies.